weweb-assets/ww-chat/AI.md

 ***Notes:***
 - Attachment id is optional; the renderer falls back to the array index when no id is provided.
+- Event payload shapes:
+  - messageSent: attachments is an array of File objects (local uploads only).
+No id/url are included since File already carries name/type/size.
-- Event payload shapes: messageSent attachments may include a File (local upload); messageReceived attachments are metadata objects (id, name, url, type, size).
+  - messageReceived: attachments are metadata objects (id, name, url, type, size) suitable for rendering remote assets.
 - IMPORTANT: Do NOT add a custom message input.
 The component already includes a built-in input area with textarea, send button, and attachment support.
 Adding another input leads to duplicated UI and broken events.
 - Messages area is always rendered; the header is controlled by `displayHeader`.
 - Enter sends; Shift+Enter inserts a newline.
-- Attachment File objects may not be visible in some inspectors; ids, name, type, size, and url remain available.
+- Attachment File objects may not be visible in some inspectors; you can still read file.name, file.type, and file.size.

 ***Example***:
 <elements>